 Tayou has exhibited at prominent museums and exhibition spaces all over the world such as the Kunsthalle in Vienna, the Museum of Contemporary Art in Chicago, the Grand Palais in Paris, SFAI in San Francisco, Talpiot Beit Benit Congress Centre in Jerusalem, Tate Britain in London, Musée d’Art Moderne et Contemporain in Toulouse, and the Hayward Gallery in London.
 He has had solo exhibitions at MACRO (Rome, 2004), S.M.A.K.
 (Ghent, Belgium, 2004), MART (Herford, Germany, 2005), Milton Keynes Gallery (Milton Keynes, UK, 2007), Château de Blandy Les Tours (Blandy Les Tours, France 2008), Benedengalerie Culturcentrum (Kortrijk, Belgium, 2009), the International Film Festival (Rotterdam, Holland, 2010), Malmö Konsthall (Malmö, Sweden), Gare Saint-Sauveur, lille3000 (Lille, France), Goethe Institut Johannesburg (Johannesburg, South Africa, 2010), and MAC (Lyons, France) in 2011.

-Pascale Marthine Tayou has been awarded the ARKEN Art Prize 2011.
+Tayou was awarded the ARKEN Art Prize 2011.